Alexpascual28/rprk_turtlebot_lab_sessions/rprk_turtlebot.md

       * **Port**: *22*
       * **User Name**: Your SSID for the Raspberry Pi.
 In lab devices: ***pi***.
       * **Password**: Your password for the Raspberry Pi.
 In lab devices: ***raspberry***.
+   3. Click "Login".
+After a connection is established you should be able to see the files in the Pi.

 ###  Usage